 Like federal law, Wyoming law does not require employers to provide meal or rest breaks to their employees.

-If your employer owes you wages, you can file a claim with the Wyoming Department of Employment.
-The on-line form can be found at https://doe.state.wy.us/laborstds/.
+If your employer owes you wages, you can file a claim with the Wyoming Department of Workforce Services.
 The Department has the authority to investigate your claim, hold hearings, and issue a decision that either party can have reviewed within the Department and, eventually, by a court.

 Do not delay in contacting the Wyoming Department of Employment to file a claim.
 There are strict time limits in which charges of wage-and-hour violations must be filed.
 In order for the Department to act on your behalf, you must file your claim within two years of the date on which your wages were due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the Department.
+You may wish to consult with an attorney prior to filing your claim, if possible, although it is not necessary to have an attorney to file your claim with the Department.